JimmyCerone/ideaBank/Atomic/Atomic Improvements.md

 - Write blog posts about dev channel
 - Atomic Comic Book
 	- Should have a new edition every year for Atomicon
+- Atomic Writing Workshop
+	- Bird by Bird by Anne Lammot